So many things to see and do. Here are some ideas not in the tourist guides.

 8. Visit Roman Bath House and Fort

-Septimus Severus the emperor of Rome reconquered Scotland in AD 209 and camped near Cramond where you can see the remains of a bath house and Roman fort.
-The emperor strengthened both the Antonine and Hadrian’s wall and left some of the largest Roman marching camps across this part of Scotland.
+Septimus Severus the emperor of Rome reconquered Scotland in AD 209 and camped near Cramond where you can see the remains of a bathhouse and Roman fort.
+The emperor strengthened both the Antonine and Hadrian’s wall and left some of the largest Roman marching camps across Scotland.